Entries in the Periodic Table of Food (PTF)

-The database will be crafted around plant, animal, or microorganism species as the major umbrella classifications that may describe many different varieties and forms of foods.
-Initially, each of the 1,000 selections will be analyzed in an average of three (3) forms per selection (varying phenotypes, varieties, preparation methods, etc.) which will constitute the actual accessions in the database.
-We will gather extensive metadata for each entry to the PTF.
+The PTFI database will be crafted around plant, animal, or microorganism species as the major umbrella classifications that may describe many different varieties and forms of foods.

-- While only one or two species/varieties of wheat may be chosen in the first 1,000 selections, the 6-10 total accessions will each represent particular phenotypes and preparation methods.
+- While only one or two species/varieties of wheat may be chosen for the analysis, the 6-10 total accessions will each represent particular phenotypes and preparation methods.
 An institution that is particularly interested in the 30,000 wheat varieties across 14 species may invest further in that analysis.

 - If an institution is interested in the effects of soil types on beets they may conduct a study that varies soil type while keeping the beet variety constant.

 - Tomato processing methods may be investigated by selecting one variety of tomato and testing a variety of resultant end-stage tomato products.

 The following graph represents an initial list of types of metadata that may be useful to gather for each entry.
 This list is intended as a starting point for discussion and to build upon.